henrystern/extend_layer/README.md

 * In the startup folder, place a shortcut to the script or .exe (depending on if you have AHK installed).

 ### Customization
-Customization should be self explanatory from the comments and the [AHK keylist](https://www.autohotkey.com/docs/KeyList.htm)
+Customization is encouraged and should be self explanatory from the comments and the [AHK keylist](https://www.autohotkey.com/docs/KeyList.htm)